VC Glossary

 - Trade SaleStrategic Sale

 A trade sale is the sale of a venture-backed company to a strategic buyer from the same or an adjacent industry.
-The term is used interchangeably with acquisition in European VC parlance, where M&A accounts for over 85% of VC-backed exits and only about 2% of EMEA exits in 2025 were IPOs.
+The term is used interchangeably with acquisition in European VC parlance, where M&A is the dominant exit route and IPOs are comparatively rare.

 - UnicornUnicorn Company

 A unicorn is a privately held company with a valuation of $1 billion or more based on its most recent priced funding round.
-CB Insights tracks 1,345 global unicorns as of March 2026 with combined valuation around $6.4 trillion, with the US, China, and India accounting for over 80% of total unicorn value.
+The term, coined by Aileen Lee in 2013, has expanded from a handful of companies at the time to more than a thousand globally, concentrated in the US, China, and India.

 Maintained by the Auryn team